BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 	$ scenic --2d examples/gta/badlyParkedCar2.scenic

-The output will be using the legacy 2D viewer, and should look something like this:
+This will open Scenic's 2D viewer, and should look something like this:

 .. image:: images/badlyParkedCar2.png

 Here the circled rectangle is the ego car; its view cone extends to the right, where we see another car parked rather poorly at the side of the road (the white lines are curbs).
+(Note that on MacOS, scene generation with the 2D viewer is stopped differently than with the 3D viewer: right-click on its icon in the Dock and select Quit.)

 Scenarios for the other simulators can be viewed in the same way.
 Here are a few for different simulators: